 If you want to be your best—at anything in life—start by observing others.
-You’ll quickly see how much you can learn from the good and bad examples that are all around you—and running is no exception.
-By studying the training, racing and lifestyle choices of other runners, you can improve your own experience and results.
+You’ll quickly see how much you can learn from the examples that are all around you, and running is no exception.
+By studying the training, racing, and lifestyle choices of other runners, you can improve your own experience and results.

 Interested in becoming a student of the sport?
 The internet is a great place to start.
 Runners on YouTube (elite, collegiate, and amateur athletes alike) document bits and pieces of their world for the benefit of their audiences.
 And especially now, when in-person racing has yet to make a full comeback, the internet is the place to go to watch other runners.

 These are just three of the extremely personable female runners who are providing encouraging content for the masses, plus a few others that are worth tuning into.

 Formerly a collegiate runner at University of Oregon, Emma Abrahamson now runs recreationally, coaches, and posts content about running, cooking, gear reviews and recommendations, quarantine, and life in general as a woman in her 20s.

 Her videos are always hilariously authentic and uplifting.
 They are also pretty simple, yet informative, like her recent “What I Eat” series where she documents how she fuels while training for a triathlon.
 And don’t miss fun cameos from her pro running friends like Nikki Hiltz, Colleen Quigley, and Karissa Schweizer, to name a few.

 Recommended episode: Run with Nikki Hiltz + Nike Air Zoom Tempo Next% Review | Abrahamson meets up with Hiltz for a six mile run and follows it up with a look at how she rehydrates and her thoughts on the pair of Nike Air Zoom Tempo Next% that she had been testing out for several weeks.